thetillhoff/workshop/docs/labs/lab_7/1_hands_on.md

 At first glance, there doesn't seem to be anything useful, not even the `t4g` optimization we found.
 Now, enable the Graviton architecture in the "CPU architecture preference" section.

-There you go :)
+There you go!

 But while it displays savings of 11% and the correct price difference, the estimated monthly savings are way lower than what we calculated.
 That's because the tool takes into consideration that the database wasn't running for most of its lookback period.

 For the ECS recommendations, the list might be empty for you, because it doesn't show all available services like it does for the databases, but only active recommendations.

 But what's the difference between the `t3` and `t4g` instance types?

-Well apart, from being a generation newer, the `t4g` instances are also using the Graviton processor, which is an AWS-custom-designed ARM processor.
+Well apart from being a generation newer, the `t4g` instances are also using the Graviton processor, which is an AWS-custom-designed ARM processor.
 And since it's more energy efficient, it's cheaper to run.

 You might ask yourself, if it's ARM, doesn't that change the whole database engine?

 Well, yes and no.
 Yes, AWS has to manage that in the background somehow, but no, it doesn't affect us.
-The advantages of managed databases :)
+The advantages of managed databases!

 Adjust the `lib/database-stack.ts` file to use the new type.